metio/yosql/yosql-website/content/configuration/jdbc/_index.md

   - JDBC
 ---

-The `jdbc` configuration can be used to control how `YoSQL` uses JDBC in the generated code.
+The `jdbc` configuration can be used to control how `YoSQL` uses the JDBC API in the generated code.

 ## Tooling